asharifara/data-preprocessing/README.md

 # Data Preprocessing

-1. StandardScaler-sample
+1. StandardScaler-example
-This is an example for StandardScaler of Numeric features
+This is an example for StandardScaler (for Numeric features )

+2. RobustScaler-example
+This is an example for RobustScaler  (for Numeric features)